raspberrypilearning/3D-scene/en/step_3.md

 --- task ---

 In the example below, the theme is of a city at night-time.
-It creates a gloomy mood, with the moon shining a dim light over the houses.
+It creates an eerie mood, with the moon shining a dim light over the houses.
 A bat flies in the sky and far away, a dog bark can be heard.

 Use the `speed`{:class="block3variables"} slider to change the speed that the bat flies at.